Sevvapet Road railway station

 Sevvapet Road railway station is one of railway stations of Chennai Central–Arakkonam section of the Chennai Suburban Railway Network.
 It serves the neighbourhoods of Sevvapet, Thiruvur, and Thozhuvur and is located 35 km west of Chennai Central.
 It has an elevation of 38 m above sea level.

 History

 The first lines in the station were electrified on 29 November 1979, with the electrification of the Chennai Central–Tiruvallur section.
 An agriculture research centre was located near railway station.

 Neighbourhoods

 The station has two villages on either side of the railway track.
-The village on the northern side of the station is named Thiruvur, and the one on the other side is Thozhuvur, with chiefly agricultural fields.
+The village on the Southern side of the station is named Tiruvur, and the one on the other side is Thozhuvur, with chiefly agricultural fields.

+The station

+Platforms

+There are a total of 4 platforms and 4 tracks.
+The platforms are connected by foot overbridge.
+These platforms are built to accumulate 24 coaches express train.